 Your customer spends 99.9% of their time online not searching for what you sell.
 If you only target your customer when they search for the exact thing you sell, you are missing out on hundreds of other opportunities to get in front of them.
 So go to related forums and online communities.
 That way you can see what your target customer searches for when they were not searching for your products.
 Then you will discover that they are thousands of keywords that your target customer types into Google that is related to your products.
 You can target these keywords and get your business in front of thousands of target customers, every single day.

-- Find topics your customer care about
+Find topics your customers care about

 Go to where your target customers hangs out online.
 Keep an eye on the topics they tend to discuss.
 Keep digging to get few topics your target customer is interested in, from online communities.